Skip to content

 After completing this module, you will be able to:

-• Deploy Istio multi-cluster mesh across EKS, GKE, and AKS clusters with cross-cloud service discovery
+• Implement Istio multi-cluster service mesh across diverse cloud providers (EKS, GKE, AKS) with seamless cross-cloud service discovery.

 flowchart LR